 Following these tips should help you increase the speed of your eCommerce site, which in turn could help you improve conversions and sales.

-Avoiding duplicate content
+Avoiding SEO duplicate content for product pages

 Duplicate content is when you have two or more pieces of content on your website that are exactly the same or very similar.
 For example, this can happen if you have multiple product pages with the same product descriptions or if you have products that come in different sizes or colors and each size or color has its own product page.